OHV Adventures in Ruidoso: Where to Ride & Off-Roading Rules

 Ruidoso and Lincoln County offer numerous and diverse opportunities for off-highway vehicle (OHV) recreation.
 Miles of trails and open areas await all types of off-road enthusiasts.

-Ride your own ATV or UTV/ROV or sign up for a guided OHV adventure tour.
+Ride your own ATV or UTV/ROV or sign up for an OHV adventure.
 Whatever you choose, there is nothing quite like the adrenaline boost of off-road exploring in Ruidoso, New Mexico.

 Can I legally ride my ATV/OHV on the street in RUIDOSO?